 3. Engage the Employee in an Initial Conversation

 Once you have outlined the specific deliverables in the performance improvement plan, it’s time to contact the employee.
-Invite them into your office if possible so you can have a conversation about what requires changing and how they will do that.
-The initial meeting should happen within two weeks of issuing the PIP, so this is also a good time for you to check up on employee’s progress.
+If possible, invite them into your office so you can have a conversation about what needs changing and how they will do that.
+The initial meeting should happen within two weeks of issuing the PIP, so this is also a good time for you to check up on the employee’s progress.

 4. Find the Cause of Poor Employee Performance